6.11. Over-determined Systems and Vector Projections

 % Rank test:

-% b is in column space
+% b is in the column space of A

 >> rank([A b])